|

 reversed and I never did have to buy tyres whilst I had the car.

-selling the car.
-Being quite small it was one of the few models which could
+difficulty selling the car.
+Being quite small it was one of the few models

-be driven right into the old city and up the narrow alleys and passageways
+which could be driven right into the old city and up the narrow alleys and

-as I found out when I delivered it to the purchaser for a preview for his
+passageways as I found out when I delivered it to the purchaser for a

-very relieved when I got back out to the modern city with its wide avenues
+crossed.
+I was very relieved when I got back out to the modern city with

 |